-Students master the fundamentals of applied algebra with some geometry.
-They compute simple algebraic expressions, first degree equations, products of binomials, trinomial factorization and do some numerical evaluations.
-Prerequisite: MTH 20 or appropriate score on the ASSET or COMPASS mathematics placement tests.
+Students master the fundamentals of algebra numerically, graphically, and algebraically.
+Topics include simplifying algebraic expressions, solving linear equations, working with formulas, and modeling with tables, graphs, and equations.
+Prerequisite: MTH 20, MTH 25, or appropriate score on the ASSET or COMPASS mathematics placement tests.

 MATHEMATICS FOR THE APPLIED SCIENCES (4.00 Lecture Hrs./Wk.)
-4 Credits
+4 Credit

 This course satisfies the general education mathematics requirement for most of the Professional and Technical degrees.
 Students solve problems from a variety of occupations using fractions, decimals, percents, proportions, right angle trigonometry, graphs, and statistics.
-Prerequisite: MTH 60 or equivalent.
+Prerequisite: Passing score on Math Competency exam or MTH 60 grade of A or B.